Highlights: RBI cuts repo rate by 40 bps; extends loan moratorium till August

 - Maximum permissible period of pre and post shipment of credits increased from 1 year to 15 months

-- Group exposure limit of banks will be increased from 25% to 30%
+- Group exposure limit of banks will be increased from 25 per cent to 30 per cent

 - Voluntary retention route for FPIs